Skip to content

 Family: Cercopithecidae

-Our troop of Diana monkeys, Kasai, Toby, Akea and Sakari can be discovered in Monkey Heights.
+Our troop of Diana monkeys: Kasai, Toby, Akea, Sakari and a brand new baby born in spring 2025, can be discovered in Monkey Heights.

 Diana monkeys belong to the Old World monkey family and are found in primary forests in West Africa, from Ivory Coast to Sierra Leone.